Ch. 6 Education

 • Gendered curriculum: A situation where females and males choose or are given different subjects to study.

-An example: The subjects Home Science, or Home Economics, are largely geared to women in Indian schools, and is mainly taken in women’s colleges.
+An example: The subjects Home Science, or Home Economics, are largely geared toward women in Indian schools, and are mainly taken in women’s colleges.
 Feminists argue that gearing mainly only women to take this subject encourages women to become dual workers.

 • Gender stereotyping: Assigning particular characteristics to whole gender groups regardless of individual differences.